The Seven Chakras

 The Heart Chakra

-Physical Correspondence: Heart, circulatory, respiratory, and immune systems
+Physical Correspondence: Heart, lungs, thymus, cardiovascular and respiratory systems

 Role: This center is associated with the emotion of love, love on all levels: self-love as well as the love we feel for others.
 It is the place of sharing, compassion, forgiveness and acceptance.
 The Heart Chakra is also deeply connected to our relationships, again relationship to self, as well as to others.